 “We’re the dark matter.
 We’re the force that orders the universe but can’t been seen.”

 It is not uncommon for SEALs, including DEVGRU, to cultivate a certain aura or reputation.
 This may be due, in part, to the unit’s tendency towards self-promotion and the fascination of the American public with macho-mystique.

 However, members of the unit need to remember to seek approval for any activities, such as writing a book or making public appearances, that may be considered a breach of their duty to maintain secrecy and confidentiality.
 One former SEAL who wrote a book about the bin Laden raid was required to forfeit $6.8 million in royalties and appearance fees due to his failure to obtain approval for the project.

 Secret America’s wars

-Special operations assignments fall into two main categories: direct action, including behind-the-lines combat, manhunts, hostage rescues, etc.; and indirect action, which covers (e.g.) coaching foreign forces on fighting their own wars.
-Through the ‘70s, the various units constituted a loosely organized mosaic, each accountable to its own chain of command.
+Special operations assignments can generally be divided into two categories: direct action, which includes combat, manhunts, and hostage rescues, and indirect action, which involves training and advising foreign forces.
+Before the 1970s, special operations units were loosely organized and accountable to their respective chains of command.

-We note, however, that the intellectual seeds of this shift were planted back in the Clinton administration.
-At some point following the U.S. embassy bombings of 1998 the president was heard to speculate, “You know, it would scare the shit out of al-Qaeda if suddenly a bunch of black ninjas rappelled out of helicopters into the middle of their camp.”
+However, it is worth noting that the reliance on special forces began during the Clinton administration.
+President Clinton reportedly said, “It would scare the shit out of al-Qaeda if suddenly a bunch of black ninjas rappelled out of helicopters into the middle of their camp.”